fugitivelabs/jw-plangular/README.md

 The player options themselves are specific to jwplayer.
 See [jwplayer support](http://support.jwplayer.com) for more info

-To keep the player from loadding prematurely in the Angular digest cycle (an issue with ng-repeat), JwPlangular waits to fire the player until the scope in the watch-me field changes.
-So for single page players with static options, we must also assign a $scope variagle for the 'watch-me' to watch.
+To keep the player from loadding prematurely in the Angular digest cycle (an issue with ng-repeat), JwPlangular waits to fire the player until the scope in the `watch-me` field changes.
+So for single page players with static options, we must also assign a $scope variagle for the `watch-me` to watch.

 ```js